xcp-ng/xcp-ng-org/docs/troubleshooting.md

 #### Solution
 Restart toolstack on CLI with the command `xe-toolstack-restart`.
 This just restarts the management services, all running VMs are untouched.

 ***

+### Host and Pool have incompatible Licenses

+#### Cause
+You may get this error when attempting to add a new host to an existing pool.
+This occurs when you mix products, for instance adding a XenServer/Citrix Hypervisor host to an XCP-ng pool, or vice versa.

+#### Solution
+To solve this, simply get your pool "coherent" and do not mix products.
+Ensure all hosts in the pool as well as hosts you'd like to add to the pool are running XCP-ng.
+It is not recommended to mix XCP-ng hosts with XenServer hosts in the same pool.

+***